 0-120 DAYS AFTER ALIYAH

-Olim can travel in and out of Israel on the foreign passport containing their Aliyah visa for the first 120 days after making Aliyah.
-You can travel on your foreign passport, but in order to do so, please turn to your local Misrad Hapnim and request an Ishur Yetziya.
-No appointment required.
+Olim can travel in and out of Israel on their foreign passport containing their Aliyah visa for the first 120 days after making Aliyah.
+However, in order to do so, please turn to your local Population and Immigration Authority (no appointment is required) and request an Ishur Yetziya (the requirement for an Ishur Yetziya has been temporarily waived through December 31, 2024).

-Please note!
-A first-time passport for all Olim will be valid for only one year.
-A passport with a validity of up to five years will be issued only after having spent 75% of the first year in Israel (this is calculated only once the first year of Aliyah is complete).
-If one spent less than that time in Israel, a Teudat Maavar will be issued upon renewal instead.
-All Israeli citizens, regardless of having dual citizenship with another country, are obligated to leave and enter Israel with Israeli travel documentation.
+Please note: It is important to be aware that you can only apply for a first-time passport one year after your Aliyah date.
+A passport with a validity of up to five years will only be issued if you have spent at least 75% of the first year in Israel (this calculation is done once the first year of Aliyah is complete).
+If you have spent less than that time in Israel, a Teudat Maavar will be issued for up to five years upon renewal.
+It is mandatory for all Israeli citizens, regardless of dual citizenship with another country, to use Israeli travel documentation when entering or leaving Israel.

 The name listed on your Israeli passport will reflect the name on your Teudat Zehut (Israeli ID card).
 If upon making Aliyah you made an official name change, if you are a US citizen this name change is viewed as a worldwide name change.
 Please see here for more information.